Web Toolbox

 What does MarCom Web do?

-MarCom staff manage website design, functionality, and technical development.
-We also work with University colleagues to create and maintain the content of their websites.
-MarCom oversees:
+MarCom Web staff manage website design, functionality, and technical development for the public websites in the udmercy.edu domain.
+Because content quality is critical to institutional goals, especially recruitment, we also help University colleagues create, refine and maintain the content of their website sections.
+Therefore, MarCom oversees:

 - strategic website scope